MicrosoftDocs/power-platform/power-platform/admin/capacity-storage.md

 To see whether you have any of these licenses, sign in to the Microsoft 365 admin center, and then go to **Billing** > **Products & Services**.

 > [!NOTE]
-> If you have a mix of [legacy model licenses](legacy-capacity-storage.md#licenses-for-the-legacy-storage-model) and the abovementioned<!--Ed. note: One word via American Heritage dictionary.--> new model licenses, you'll see the new model report.
+> If you have a mix of [legacy model licenses](legacy-capacity-storage.md#licenses-for-the-legacy-storage-model) and the abovementioned new model licenses, you'll see the new model report.
 >
 > If you have none of the [legacy model licenses](legacy-capacity-storage.md#licenses-for-the-legacy-storage-model) nor the new model licenses, you'll see the new model report.